Install an Environment ActiveGate on Linux

 Ensure that your firewall settings allow communication to Dynatrace.

 Depending on your firewall policy, you may need to explicitly allow certain outgoing connections.
-The remote Dynatrace addresses to add to the allow list are given on the installation page for ActiveGate.
+The remote Dynatrace addresses to add to the allow list are given in the footer of the ActiveGate installation page.

 ActiveGate normally listens (accepts incoming connections) on